Interview with Peter Karlsson

 Links about The Pete Flesh Deathtrip:

-(Interview with Pete taken by Georgius and Sorin Necrotrooper)
+(Interview with Pete has taken by Georgius and Sorin Necrotrooper)

 The guys behind the horde.
 From left to right: Andreas (guest session drums), Pete (vocals, guitars, bass), Micke (guest session vocals)